grncdr/node-any-db-transaction/README.md

 (text: String, params: Array?, Continuation<Result>?) => Query
 ```

-Acts exactly like [Connection.query][] except queries are
+Maintains the same contract as [Queryable.query][] but adds further guarantees
-guaranteed to be performed within the transaction.
-If the transaction has been
+that queries will be performed within the transaction or not at all.
+If the
-committed or rolled back further calls to `query` will fail.
+transaction has been committed or rolled back this method will fail by passing
+an error to the continuation (if provided) or emitting an `'error'` event.

 ### Transaction.commit